Cale Case: Tenure in the legislature

-Case was a member of the Wyoming House of Representatives from 1994 through 1998.
+Case was a member of the Wyoming House of Representatives representing the 54th district from 1993 through 1998.
 He has been a member of the Wyoming Senate since 1999.
 Case has been a longtime chairman of the Senate Corporations, Elections, and Political Subdivisions Committee.
 In the state Senate, Case represents Fremont County District 25.
 The district includes an area along the Wind River Front, including Eastern Shoshone and Northern Arapaho constituencies.

 Case is known for his contrarian and libertarian views.
 He endorsed Ron Paul in the 2008 Republican presidential primaries.
 In 2013, Case spoke in opposition to two nominees to the Wyoming Public Service Commission selected by Governor Matt Mead, and the two appointments were rejected by the Senate, a rare step.
-Case said that the nominees were unqualified and called for the governor to consider more economist nominees to the Commission.
+Case said that the nominees were unqualified and called for the governor to consider more economist nominees to the commission.

 Case voted against legislation approved by the Wyoming Senate which would have forbidden the state from recognizing same-sex marriages legally made in other states or countries.
 Case said that Wyoming has been damaged in the eyes of the nation by the murder of Matthew Shepard, and said that he was "a religious man" but he believed that "there has to be a separation between the laws of this state and what religious people believe."
 Case supported 2021 legislation to abolish capital punishment in Wyoming (Wyoming last executed an inmate in 1992).

 Although usually a strong opponent of tax increases, Case supported a 2019 bill that would have created a corporate income tax targeted mostly at big-box stores.
 (The legislation did not pass).
 Case has also been a longtime leading proponent of higher taxes on wind energy.